 Other heritage attributes are proposed to be enhanced and celebrated.
-The Site's adjacency to key transportation corridors, which helps to convey the history of transportation route-based industrial and leisure uses on Site, will be enhanced through the development of a GO transit station on Site, effectively integrating the rail corridor into the Site once again.
+The Site's adjacency to key transportation corridors, which helps to convey the history of transportation route-based industrial and leisure uses on Site, will be enhanced through the development of a GO transit station on Site, effectively reinstating the connection between the rail corridor and the Site once again.